-You can help your pet maintain great long-term physical health by bringing them in for a annual or twice yearly routine wellness exams at Mooresville Animal Hospital.
+You can help your pet maintain great long-term physical health by bringing them in for annual or twice yearly routine wellness exams at Lake Norman at Mooresville Animal Hospital.

-What to Expect From Your Pet's Vet Checkup in Iredell County
+What to Expect From Your Pet's Vet Checkup in Mooresville

-When you bring your pet in for a dog checkup or cat checkup at Mooresville Animal Hospital your vet will give your pet a thorough physical examination in order to get a complete picture of their overall health.
+When you bring your pet in for a dog checkup or cat checkup at Lake Norman at Mooresville Animal Hospital your vet will give your pet a thorough physical examination to get a complete picture of their overall health.
 Routine wellness exams at our veterinary clinic include the following elements:

 Coat & Skin

 During your pet's checkup, we will examine your dog or cat's skin and coat for signs of problems, including excessive oiliness or dryness, lumps, bumps, dandruff, or abnormal hair loss or shedding.